brianellin/bsky-mcp-server/test/thread_examples_results.md

                             </post>
                             <post type="reply" uri="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmwdudhj222" bsky_url="https://bsky.app/profile/danabra.mov/post/3lmmwdudhj222" author_name="dan" author_handle="danabra.mov" posted_at="4/12/2025, 9:11:52 AM" reply_to="at://did:plc:7mnpet2pvof2llhpcwattscf/app.bsky.feed.post/3lmmvvoawx22v">
                               <content>
-                                oh i just mean the fact that the feed generator makes a decision about the order. which is usually &apos;latest&apos; but could be something else. in my opinion the thing that acts as a curation mechanism should not be making these decisions at all
+                                oh i just mean the fact that the feed generator makes a decision about the order. which is usually 'latest' but could be something else. in my opinion the thing that acts as a curation mechanism should not be making these decisions at all
                               </content>
                               Engagement: 12 likes, 0 reposts, 1 replies
                               <replies>
                                 <post type="reply" uri="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmwfni53k22" bsky_url="https://bsky.app/profile/danabra.mov/post/3lmmwfni53k22" author_name="dan" author_handle="danabra.mov" posted_at="4/12/2025, 9:12:52 AM" reply_to="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmwdudhj222">
                                   <content>
-                                    i.e. if i subscribe to an &quot;adhd feed&quot; on skyfeed, i find it ridiculous that content filtering (matching for adhd-related content) and content ranking (whatever skyfeed is doing to choose the ordering) are performed by the same entity. as a user i don&apos;t want this at all!
+                                    i.e. if i subscribe to an "adhd feed" on skyfeed, i find it ridiculous that content filtering (matching for adhd-related content) and content ranking (whatever skyfeed is doing to choose the ordering) are performed by the same entity. as a user i don't want this at all!
                                   </content>
                                   Engagement: 10 likes, 0 reposts, 3 replies
                                   <replies>